lubojr/naucse.python.cz/lessons/beginners-en/modules/index.md

 $ python3 write.py
 ```

+> [note]
-Python searches for the imported modules in the same folder where
+> Python searches for the imported modules in a defined order:
-the executed script is located.
-Please make sure both files are placed
+> 1) `built-in` modules from the Python Standard Library (e.g. sys, math)
+> 2) modules in a directory specified by `sys.path`, which by default is the same folder
+> where the executed script is located (not the current working directory - where Python command was launched)
+> 3) directories in the `PYTHONPATH` environment variable
+> 4) the rest of the modules in Python’s standard library (not built-ins) - (e.g. random, os)
+> That is why in 4th lesson with turtle, we said to NOT name the current script turtle.py

-in the same folder.
+Do not forget to have both files (meadow.py and write.py) in the same directory.

 ## Import mechanics and undesired side-effects